-Signed and sealed with the official seal of the state of Washington on this 15th day of November, A.D., Two Thousand and Twenty at Olympia, Washington.
+Signed and sealed with the official seal of the state of Washington on this 10th day of December, A.D., Two Thousand and Twenty at Olympia, Washington.

-By:
+2).

+/s/

-/s/ Jay Inslee, Governor
+Jay Inslee, Governor

 BY THE GOVERNOR:

+bi the GOVERNOR.

 /s/

 Secretary of State